 I have learned since then that my husband and I both carry genes for celiac disease.
 I have learned that you don’t have to have severe symptoms to have celiac disease; there can be other indicators that people often ignore.
 I have learned you can have no symptoms.
 I have learned during this time that I should have been strict from the beginning.

 Why tell you this before you get started?
 I don’t want you to make the same mistakes.
 Also, if you aren’t strict and you are trying gluten-free to see if it alleviates a symptom, there’s no way to know unless there is no gluten in your diet.
 I do believe that not everyone has to have celiac disease to benefit from a gluten-free diet.
 I have met many people who have tested negative multiple times but know that gluten-free is the right choice.
 What I’m highly suggesting is that you “go in it to win it”, a phrase I coined after a class one night.
 Another reason is that if you are intolerant to gluten, it can be doing damage you don’t see or feel.
-Have I convince you yet?
-Well, here’s how to start on a gluten-free diet:
+Have I convinced you yet?
+Well, here are 10 tips for starting a gluten-free diet:

 1. Be in it to win it.
 Yes, I already said it but don’t plan to cheat.
 If you have celiac disease, you won’t have this choice.